bart-kroon/TM1/README.md

 It is assumed that the reader has read the CTC document [[4]](#references) first.
 This description does not replace that document.

-Use the following steps to encode a bistream and render a viewport:
+Use the following steps to encode a bitstream and render a viewport:

 * MIV anchor and MIV view anchor:
   1. Run the TMIV encoder
-  1. Run the HM encoder on all video sub bitstreams
+  1. Run the VVenC encoder on all video sub bitstreams
-  1. Run the TMIV multiplexer to form the output bitstream
+  1. Run the VVdeC decoder on all video sub bitstreams
-  1. Run the TMIV decoder to decode the bitstream and render a viewport
+  1. Run the TMIV decoder to decode the MIV bitstream to render a viewport
 * MIV decoder-side depth estimating anchor:
   1. Run the TMIV encoder
   1. Run the HM encoder on all video sub bitstreams
+  1. Run the VVenC encoder on all video sub bitstreams
-  1. Run the TMIV multiplexer to form the output bitstream
+  1. Run the VVdeC decoder on all video sub bitstreams
   1. Run the TMIV decoder only to decode the bitstream
   1. Run the Immersive Video Depth Estimator (IVDE)
   1. Run the TMIV renderer to render a viewport